 DBT: Dialectical Behaviour Therapy

 DBT was developed by Dr. Marsha Linehan to address some of the shortcomings of CBT for treating borderline personality disorder.
 The dialectic refers to the idea that the way the individual is doing things now is valid and they are doing the best they can, but they would still benefit from change.
 DBT is very skill-based, with modules covering areas of mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.

 EFT: Emotionally Focused Therapy

 This type of psychotherapy considers emotions to be reflective of underlying needs, and classifies emotions as adaptive, maladaptive, reactive, and instrumental.
 Therapeutic tasks are identified based on the client’s particular emotional experiences.

 EMDR: Eye Movement Desensitization and Reprocessing

 EMDR is a type of trauma therapy.
 The client uses horizontal eye movements to track the therapists’ fingers, and while this is being done the client focuses on an identified distressing image and the bodily sensations associated with that distress.
 A Subjective Units of Distress (SUDS) scale is used to track progress, and as the SUDS score drops the therapist and client work on installing a new positive cognition.

 IPT: InterPersonal Therapy

-IPT is a short-term, structured approach that focuses on addressing interpersonal problems that contribute to problems with mental health, and building interpersonal communication skills.
-Research has supported its effectiveness for the treatment of depression.
+IPT is a short-term, structured approach that focuses on addressing interpersonal problems that contribute to problems with mental health, as well as building interpersonal communication skills.
+Research has supported its effectiveness in the treatment of depression.

 MBCT: Mindfulness-Based Cognitive Therapy

 This type of psychotherapy is focused on the use of mindfulness to address cognitive distress.
 It covers things like acting on autopilot, being mindful of the breath, allowing and letting be, engaging in self-care, and recognizing that thoughts aren’t facts.

 SFBT: Solution-Focused Brief Therapy

 SFBT works on identifying and developing the skills to create changes and achieve goals.
 The therapist asks particular types of questions to guide the client toward envisioning their future and identifying strengths and coping skills.

 What types of psychotherapy have you tried?
 What was your experience like?